kalheyn/kalheyn/README.md

 ## Hi there, I'm **[Kal](https://www.linkedin.com/in/kalheyn/)** :wave:
-I m a Business Strategy Analyst at Adobe.
 I have always had a passion for software development ever since taking Intro to Computer Programming in Java at the Ohio State University.
 I love learning "languages" that allow you to create - whether it's music, stories, or software - such as guitar, Spanish, and Java.

  [![LinkedIn](https://img.shields.io/static/v1.svg?label=LinkedIn&message=@Kalheyn&logo=linkedin&style=flat&color=blue)](https://www.linkedin.com/in/kalheyn/)